mfouquet/NudgePushShove/README.md

 # Nudge, Push, Shove.

 Changing the nudge settings in Sketch used to require a trip to the terminal. _Used to_.
-Now you can change those settings easily with a plugin.
-In addition, there's new hotkeys to make huge nudges if you need to.
+Now you can change those settings easily with this plugin.
+In addition, there's new hotkeys to make even bigger nudges if you need to.

 Read more about it in this [Medium post](https://medium.com/@_fookay/nudge-push-shove-sketch-plugin-3cc15b6ba62a#.x7wpsuuht).